“Running ads to lead capture pages isn’t enough anymore…”

 Consumers Are Savvier Now

-When it comes to human behavior, and in particular relationships that require trust, there isn’t a perfect step-by-step system for achieving our desired outcome 100% of the time.
-Trying to get a stranger to fall in love with us is a great example.
+When it comes to human behavior, and in particular relationships that require trust, there isn’t a perfect step-by-step system for progressing a relationship.
+For example, trying to get a stranger to fall in love with us by using a script probably won’t go over too well.

 Along the sames lines, convincing an ice cold prospect to spend thousands of dollars with you doesn’t happen as the result of a perfectly sequenced set of web pages.